-3.1 Gloucester City Council, along with the five other District Councils, the County Council and Gloucestershire NHS and Gloucestershire Police Authority, signed up to the Gloucestershire Armed Forces Community Covenant on 27th February 2012.
+3.1 Gloucester City Council, along with the five other District Councils, the County Council and Gloucestershire NHS and Gloucestershire Police Authority, signed up to the Gloucestershire Armed Forces Community Covenant on 27 February 2012 (Appendix 1).
+Cllr Dawn Melvin is the Member Champion for supporting the Armed Forces Community Covenant.